-Boysenberries (Rubus ursinus × R. idaeus), which were developed in the early 1920s in California, are closely related to blackberries (they are thought to be a cross between blackberry, raspberry, and, possibly, loganberry) and have similar chemopreventive properties.
+Boysenberries (Rubus ursinus × R. idaeus), which were developed in California in the 1920s, are closely related to blackberries (they are thought to be a cross between blackberry, raspberry, and, possibly, loganberry) and have similar chemopreventive properties.
 Boysenberries have been shown to have relatively high antioxidant content.

 Boysenberries also have neuroprotective properties and can help prevent liver injury.
 Boysenberries are a significant source of anthocyanins such as cyanidin-3-glucoside, in addition to ellagic acid, and both soluble and insoluble dietary fiber, all of which have been shown to have chemopreventive effects.
 Boysenberries are also a source of salicylic acid.